deeplearning-LI/CVGSSL/README.md

 ## 🧠 CVGSSL Project
 Metal surface defect recognition (MSDR) based on deep learning encounters the challenge of Few-Shot expert-labeled data.
 In this study, we proposed a CLIP-Vision Guided Self Supervised Learning (CVGSSL) framework for representation learning of unlabeled data, completing MSDR using Few-Shot labeled data.
-This framework initially generates rich and diverse representation information through multiple CLIP-Vs to ensure effective SSL pretraining, followed by the design of an MLP-Adapter to distill knowledge and adapt these representations to recognition tasks.
-Additionally, we constructed a self-constrained loss to address the inherent problem of intra-class and interclass distance ambiguity that causes the representation to fall into an equivocal decision margin.
-Following labelfree pre-training of CVGSSL, the downstream model adapts to 1-shot to 4-shot defect recognition tasks through finetuning.
+This framework initially generates rich and diverse representation information through multiple CLIP-Vs to ensure effective SSL pre-training, followed by the design of an MLP-Adapter to distill knowledge and adapt these representations to recognition tasks.
+Additionally, we constructed a self-constrained loss to address the inherent problem of intra-class and inter-class distance ambiguity that causes the representation to fall into an equivocal decision margin.
+Following label-free pre-training of CVGSSL, the downstream model adapts to 1-shot to 4-shot defect recognition tasks through fine-tuning.

 ### 🚀 Getting Started